mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

 ### Installing GCC

-The following takes GCC 7 as example for how to install GCC on common operating systems:
+The following takes GCC 9 as example for how to install GCC on common operating systems:

 - On Ubuntu, run the following commands to install.

     ```bash
-    sudo apt-get install gcc-7 g++-7 -y
+    sudo apt-get install gcc-9 g++-9 -y
     ```

 - On CentOS, run the following commands to install.

     ```bash
     sudo yum install centos-release-scl
-    sudo yum install devtoolset-7
+    sudo yum install -y devtoolset-9-gcc devtoolset-9-gcc-c++ devtoolset-9-binutils
     ```

-    After installation, run the following commands to switch to GCC 7.
+    After installation, run the following commands to switch to GCC 9.

     ```bash
-    scl enable devtoolset-7 bash
+    scl enable devtoolset-9 bash
     ```

 - On EulerOS and openEuler, run the following commands to install.